qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Some physicists propose **Anthropic Principle**: the physical laws allow life because the existence of life "selects" the physical law.
 The speciality of the physical laws come from survivorship bias.

 What people don't do is as important as what people do.
+The negative advices (what not to do) are as important as positive advices (what to do).
+The experiences of failed ones are also important, not just succeeded ones.

 ### Availability bias